tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 .. _`Fire Dragons`: #fire-dragons-distinguishing-conflicts-from-overwrites

+Note that writing a file that does not already have an entry in the `magic folder db`_ is initially classed as an overwrite.

 A *write/download collision* occurs when another program writes to ``foo`` in the local filesystem, concurrently with the new version being written by the Magic Folder client.
 We need to